timescale/docs.timescale.com-content/tutorials/continuous-aggs-tutorial.md

 real-time queries to run efficiently.

-Using the example in **Step 2** above, if we had years worth of data, a better approach to creating the continuous aggregate is shown in the SQL below which includes `WITH NO DATA` and specifically refreshes the history separate from the continuous aggregate refresh policy:
+Using the example in **Step 2** above, if we had years worth of data, a better approach to creating the continuous aggregate is shown in the SQL below which:
+1. Creates the continuous aggregate using the `WITH NO DATA`,
+1. Refreshes the history explicitly, then
+1. Adds the continuous aggregate refresh policy separately.

 ```sql
 CREATE MATERIALIZED VIEW cagg_rides_view WITH